 Revenue from product sales is recognized when persuasive evidence of an arrangement exists; delivery has occurred and title to the product and associated risk of loss has passed to the customer; the price is fixed or determinable; collection from the customer has been reasonably assured; all performance obligations have been met; and returns and allowances can be reasonably estimated.
 Product sales are recorded net of estimated rebates, chargebacks, discounts, co-pay assistance and other deductions as well as estimated product returns (collectively, "sales deductions").

 Our products are distributed through wholesalers and pharmaceutical distributors.
 Each of these wholesalers and distributors will take title and ownership to the product upon physical receipt of the product and then distribute our products to pharmacies.
-For the three months ended March 31, 2015, the revenue for Oxtellar XR and Trokendi XR was recognized contemporaneously upon shipment of finished product to wholesalers, net of allowances for estimated sales deductions and returns.
-For the three months ended March 31, 2014, Oxtellar XR revenue was recognized contemporaneously upon shipment of finished product to wholesalers, net of allowances for estimated sales deductions and returns.
-The Trokendi XR revenue for the three months ended March 31, 2014 was recognized for prescriptions filled during the fourth quarter of 2013.
-During the three month period ended March 31, 2014, the Company recorded shipments of Trokendi XR to wholesalers as deferred revenue i.e., sales price net of known sales deductions (e.g. prompt pay discounts and other similar charges defined below).
-At the time, we lacked the experiential data which would allow us to estimate all remaining sales rebates, allowances and returns.
-The Company moved to contemporaneous revenue recognition for Trokendi XR in the second quarter of 2014.
+For the three and six months ended June 30, 2015, the revenue for Oxtellar XR and Trokendi XR was recognized contemporaneously upon shipment of finished product to wholesalers, net of allowances for estimated sales deductions and returns.

+Beginning in the second quarter of 2014, the Company began recognizing revenue for Trokendi XR, net of estimated sales deductions, at the time of shipments to wholesalers.
+Prior to this change in accounting estimate, the Company recognized revenue for Trokendi XR once delivery had occurred and all sales deductions were known or reasonably estimated.
+The effect of this change was to increase net product sales by \$15.4 million and cost of product sales by \$0.9 million for the three and six month periods ended June 30, 2014.